acgrissom/2016-ml-course/assignments/programming3.md

 n-dimensional search or a median algorithm, you are generating extra work for yourself and making yourself vulnerable to errors.

 You'll turn in your code on Moodle.
-This assignment is worth 15 points.
-Other assignments will be worth more.

-What you have to do
+What you have to do:
 ----

 Coding (50 points):